fix8mt/conjure_enum/README.md

 # 7. Notes
 ## a) enum limits
 ### `FIX8_CONJURE_ENUM_MIN_VALUE`, `FIX8_CONJURE_ENUM_MAX_VALUE`
 These are set by default unless you override them by defining them in your application.
+They are the global range default for enums using `conjure_enum`.
 > [!IMPORTANT]
 > If you want to define these values they must appear _before_ you include `conjure_enum.hpp`.